 The NVIDIA CUDA® Deep Neural Network library (cuDNN) is a GPU-accelerated library of primitives for deep neural networks. cuDNN provides highly tuned implementations for standard routines such as forward and backward convolution, pooling, normalization, and activation layers. cuDNN is part of the NVIDIA Deep Learning SDK.

-Deep learning frameworks using cuDNN 7 and later, can leverage new features and performance of the Volta architecture to deliver up to 3x faster training performance compared to Pascal GPUs. cuDNN 7.1 highlights include:
+Deep learning frameworks using cuDNN 7.3 and later, can leverage new features and performance of the Volta and Turing architectures to deliver faster training performance. cuDNN 7.3 highlights include:

 Read the latest cuDNN release notes for a detailed list of new features and enhancements.

-cuDNN is supported on Windows, Linux and MacOS systems with Volta, Pascal, Kepler, Maxwell Tegra K1, Tegra X1 and Tegra X2 GPUs.
+cuDNN is supported on Windows, Linux and MacOS systems with Volta, Pascal, Kepler, Maxwell Tegra K1, Tegra X1 and Tegra X2 and Jetson Xavier GPUs.

 - Blogs on Programming Tensor Cores in cuDNN